elvissteinjr/DesktopPlus/docs/user_guide.md

   - **Interaction Auto-Toggle Max Distance**:
   Maximum allowed distance between overlay and pointing controller to automatically toggle interaction mode while the dashboard is closed.
 Set this to "Off" when using the global controller binding toggle.
   - **Global HMD-Pointer**:
   Enables using HMD gaze to point at Desktop+ overlays while the dashboard is closed.
-The Interaction Auto-Toggle Max Distance value is used here as well to limit the maximum pointing distance.
   This option only allows to move the mouse cursor with the HMD gaze, no other inputs.
 It is mainly useful to change focus, get the cursor to window overlays and then use the physical mouse to continue the interaction.
+  - **Global HMD-Pointer Max Distance**:
+  Maximum allowed distance between overlay and HMD when Global HMD-Pointer is enabled.
+Put the slider to the leftmost value to set it to "Infinite".

 #### Windows